Investing for Children

 The tax advantages and rules governing CTFs and JISAs are very similar.
 The funds are essentially free of UK tax and so are the proceeds on encashment.
 It is possible for CTFs to be transferred into JISAs, but once the transfer is completed, future contributions can only be made to the JISA.

 If your child’s JISA allowance has been used up for the tax year and you still want to invest more in stocks and shares on their behalf, you could consider collective funds – i.e. unit trusts, investment trusts or OEICs.
 Investments in funds for children are usually held in a designated account, which is administered by the parents and belongs to the child, but which they cannot normally access until they are 18.
-Parental settlement rules apply to the income of funds financed by parental capital.
+Any income from funds paid for by a parent is treated as the parent’s income under parental settlement rules.

 The main feature of some offshore funds is that income and gains can roll up free of UK tax until the investor disposes of them.
 At that point, they become subject to income tax in the investor’s hands.
 Among other uses, this facility can allow parents to invest for a child without the income being subject to tax at parental rates.
 Then, when the child reaches age 18, the investment can be sold and set against the child’s personal allowance, which would allow them to receive up to £11,850 free of income tax in 2018/19, or up to a further £34,500 which is subject to just 20% tax.